MoenMi/MoenMi/README.md

-I’m Michael Moen, a student studying Computer Science.
+I’m Michael Moen, a student studying Computer Science and Mathematics at the University of Alabama.

-You can reach me at moenmichael02@gmail.com

 <!---
 MoenMi/MoenMi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.